Elbit Hermes 450

-The Hermes 450 is a medium-sized multi-payload unmanned aerial vehicle (UAV) designed by Israeli defence company Elbit for tactical long endurance missions.
+The Hermes 450, Zik is a medium-sized multi-payload unmanned aerial vehicle (UAV) designed by Israeli defence company Elbit for tactical long-endurance missions.
 It has an endurance of over 20 hours, with a primary mission of reconnaissance, surveillance and communications relay.
 Payload options include electro-optical/infrared sensors, communications and electronic intelligence, synthetic-aperture radar/ground-moving target indication, electronic warfare, and hyperspectral sensors.

 Overview

 The Hermes 450 is a medium-sized UAV with a cylindrical shaped fuselage, high straight wings and a V-tail.
 It is autonomous from take off to landing, with an auto pilot capable of take off and landing.
 It can be controlled completely from a ground station.

 In 2008, Elbit announced that a new R902(W) Wankel engine, weighing about 40 kg and developing 70 bhp using electronic fuel control, would be used in the Hermes 450.

 It has the option of carrying four Rafael Spike missiles.

 It is the basis of the Thales Watchkeeper WK450 and Hermes 900 designs.